alexpeter-pen/MusicL/Global declarations.md

 tone:chord:C:major
 tone:chord:c:minor
-\Within chords cases may have a different meaning
+$ Within chords cases may have a different meaning

 If a declaration of any kind is omitted, it is either arbitrary or most common.